 - Public feeds offer zero protection; dedicated platforms treat your ideas as creative IP.

-share unfinished music ideas safely
+- Is it safe to share unfinished music ideas online?

 MORE COLLABORATORS